Bernier says he’ll remember ‘who stood by me’ in Conservative leadership race

 The note concludes by asking supporters to chip in $1 to “be a part of this campaign forever.”

-Conservative leadership race: What you need to know as the party votes for a new leader

-Analysis: The new Conservative leader must look beyond the party's rural roots
+Conservative leadership race: What you need to know as the party votes for a new leader Analysis: The new Conservative leader must look beyond the party’s rural roots

 Analysis: Time is ripe for Conservatives to steal a Liberal idea: galvanize their base

 Mr. Bernier is one of 13 candidates vying for leadership of the federal Conservative Party.
 Conservative members will have ranked their choices on a preferential ballot, and the results are expected to be announced early Saturday evening at the party’s leadership event in Toronto.
-The party was reporting 132,000 mail-in ballots had been received as of last week, although some members were still able to vote in-person on Saturday.
+The party was reporting 132,000 mail-in ballots had been received as of last week, although some members were still able to vote in person on Saturday.

-Mr. Bernier’s campaign believes he will receive 30 per cent support on the first ballot.
-Former Commons speaker Andrew Scheer and Ontario MP Erin O’Toole are also considered contenders in the race, which has been difficult to predict due to the number of ballots and the preferential voting system.
-All ridings across the country are giving equal weight in the race, wherein each riding is worth 100 points.
+Mr. Bernier’s campaign believes he will receive 30-per-cent support on the first ballot.
+Former Commons Speaker Andrew Scheer and Ontario MP Erin O’Toole are also considered contenders in the race, which has been difficult to predict due to the number of ballots and the preferential voting system.
+All ridings across the country are given equal weight in the race, wherein each riding is worth 100 points.
 The first person who scores 16,901 points wins the race.

-The party has said some 4 per cent of mail-in ballots were missing key information, such as a signed declaration card or identification, and would not be counted unless the member went to one of 14 in-person polling stations on Saturday to resubmit the information.
+The party has said about four per cent of mail-in ballots were missing key information, such as a signed declaration card or identification, and would not be counted unless the member went to one of 14 in-person polling stations on Saturday to resubmit the information.

 Supporters of Mr. Scheer and Mr. O’Toole said they would back Mr. Bernier if he wins but hope some of his more extreme policies, such as ending supply management, would be tempered by members at the party’s policy convention next year.